-No. Members are permitted to only pay for activities that are conducive to the exchange of information about products, services and scientific information.
-If a third-party conference includes entertainment elements, they must be subordinate to the purpose of the meeting.
-The name of the Member sponsoring the conference can be mentioned, as long as it does not correspond to a specific entertainment element.
+No. Members are only permitted to pay for activities that are conducive to the exchange of information about products, services and scientific information.
+If a Third-Party Event includes entertainment elements, they must be subordinate to the purpose of the meeting.
+The name of the Member sponsoring the conference can be mentioned, if it does not correspond to a specific entertainment element.